iluwatar/java-design-patterns/private-class-data/README.md

 ## Applicability
 Use the Private Class Data pattern when

-* you want to prevent write access to class data members
+* You want to prevent write access to class data members